 Dallas' Best Nightlife

 Travelers arriving in Dallas believing they'll find an Old West town of honky-tonk bars and country line-dancing will soon discover that this cosmopolitan city has a thriving arts scene, and an excellent selection of bars and nightclubs.
-Sure, there are the requisite honky-tonks -- this is Texas, after all -- but a closer look at the city after dark reveals an array of options that will make everyone from symphony lovers to beer and wine aficionados swoon.
-Here are our top 5 picks for Dallas nightlife.
+Sure, there are the requisite honky-tonks – this is Texas, after all – but a closer look at the city after dark reveals an array of options that will make everyone from symphony lovers to beer and wine aficionados swoon.

-The 3-year-old AT&T Performing Arts Center is the hub of the Dallas arts and culture scene.
+The AT&T Performing Arts Center is the hub of the Dallas arts and culture scene.
 The 10-acre complex houses multiple indoor and outdoor performance spaces, theaters and the Winspear Opera House.
 A number of groups perform at the center, including the Dallas Opera and the Texas Ballet, as well as various theater troupes.
-Tickets to events at the venues can often be purchased for less than $20, and the center also offers occasional free performances.
-During nice weather, check out an event at Sammons Park; the center's large, grassy lawn is a relaxing outdoor venue to watch smaller, live performances.
+Aside from ticketed events at the venues, the center also offers occasional free performances.
+During nice weather, take in an event at Sammons Park; the center's large, grassy lawn is a relaxing outdoor venue to watch smaller, live performances.

 Kick up your cowboy boots and get ready for a night of line dancing, live music and longneck beers at Adair's Saloon, one of Dallas's oldest and most popular honky-tonks.
-Serving locals since 1963, Adair's is a dive bar at its finest: ripped booths, graffiti-covered walls, nightly live country music, a well-worn dance floor and seriously good pub grub -- in particular, giant juicy burgers garnished with a whole jalepeño.
-If you're having a yen to belly up for some day drinking, head to Adair's on a Wednesday, when all pints cost a mere $3.
+Serving locals since 1963, Adair's is a dive bar at its finest: ripped booths, graffiti-covered walls, nightly live country music, a well-worn dance floor and seriously good pub grub – in particular, giant juicy burgers garnished with a whole jalepeno.
+If you're having a yen to belly up for some day drinking, head to Adair's on Sundays and Mondays for all-day happy hours.